alexshlee99/BME680/README.md

 # BME680
 Gas sensor code for measuring volatile organic compound (VOC) concentrations in the air.
-Developed for Raspberry Pi mounted on UAV (drones).
+Developed with Raspberry Pi for mounted use on drones (UAV).

 **Credit**: ASTRO, Rice Networks Group (RNG)